martinus/robin-hood-hashing/doc/BENCHMARKS.md

 ➵ robin_hood Benchmarks
 =======================

 I've performed extensive tests with [map_benchmark](https://github.com/martinus/map_benchmark), which can generate nice graphs of memory usage & runtime.
-In general, insertion & removal is by far the fastest of all maps I've tested.
-Find performance is 2-3 times faster than `std::unordered_map`, but slower than `absl::flat_hash_map`.

 All benchmarks are done on an Intel i7-8700, Linux, compiled with `g++-8 -O3`.
 For accurate memory graphs, I'm hooking `malloc`, `free`, `calloc`, `realloc` and track current and peak memory usages in an `std::atomic`.
 This certainly introduces a bit of an overhead, but in my benchmarks this has practically no effect.
 See [MallocHook.cpp](https://github.com/martinus/map_benchmark/blob/master/src/app/MallocHook.cpp).